-Driving a Boat
+Driving a Norfolk Broads Boat

+Wondering about driving a Norfolk Broads Boat?
 Everyone who comes on a boating holiday with Richardson’s is given a “trial run”.
 This is a demonstration on how to drive the boat and use the controls, providing you with all the information you need to make the most of your holiday.
 Driving a boat really is simpler than you may think.
 There are no locks to navigate on the Norfolk Broads which also makes things much easier.

 BOAT HANDLING TIPS